joyeusenoelle/in-nomine-quickplay/in-nomine-demons-quickplay.md

 ## INTERVENTIONS

 If at least three dice come up 1 on a single roll, it's a divine intervention; that roll fails regardless of the rest of the dice.
-If it would have been a success, the character gains a small advantage (which may not be immediately apparent).
+If it would have been a success, the character gains a small advantage (which may not be immediately apparent).<br>
 If at least three dice come up 6 on a single roll, it's an infernal intervention; the roll succeeds spectacularly.
+In addition, reduce Dissonance by 1, to a minimum of 0, or remove a single Discord.<br>

 ## TRIVIA